Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 Caching enhances performance by lowering latency for frequently accessed data.
 This entails using techniques like time-based expiration and cache warming, as well as caching data in memory or distributed caches.
 Traffic from origin servers is offloaded by using edge caching and CDNs, and efficiency is ensured by tracking cache metrics.
 Data integrity and performance are guaranteed by carefully focusing on cache invalidation and consistency.

-39. How do you ensure traceability and monitoring in your architectural designs?
+39. How is traceability and monitoring ensured in architectural designs?

 Ans: